kelvinsjk/mathlified/sites/mdsvex-math-starter/README.md

 ## Getting started

-The fastest way to get started is to clone the repo with swy
+The fastest way to get started is to clone the repo with degit

 ```bash
 npx degit https://github.com/kelvinsjk/mathlified/sites/mdsvex-math-starter myProject